• Why Copywriting?

 And then, of course, experience just makes you more useful to a potential employer.
 Experience is proof that you really know how to do what you’re saying you know how to do.
 This means they’ll have to spend less time getting you up to speed, and it also means you may have some new ideas or processes to bring to the table.
 Experience is part of what makes you hireable.

 Step 3, of course, is getting to this hiring process.
 Or, at least, it means you getting some paying clients that bridge the gap until you land a full-time job (if that’s what you want).
-The good news is that Step 3, what seems like the hardest of the steps, actually becomes the easiest once you get Steps 1 and 2 down.
+The good news is that step 3, what seems like the hardest of the steps, actually becomes the easiest once you get steps 1 and 2 down.
 Training and experience are what make you hireable.

-Now, even knowing all of this, most people will still try to skip right to Step 3.
+Now, even knowing all of this, most people will still try to skip right to step 3.
 It seems easiest, right?
-But skipping to Step 3 has nothing to do with ease, and everything to do with wasting time—both yours and a hiring manager’s.
+But skipping to step 3 has nothing to do with ease, and everything to do with wasting time—both yours and a hiring manager’s.

-The people who will persist in trying to skip right to Step 3 will hit walls again and again and, eventually, dejectedly, decide that changing careers is impossible.
+The people who will persist in trying to skip right to step 3 will hit walls again and again and, eventually, dejectedly, decide that changing careers is impossible.
 Very few people are actually willing to put in the effort to get what they want.
 Most people wanted things handed to them on a silver platter—and when that silver platter never comes, they blame everything else but themselves.

-Your turn!
 Have you seen anyone make these career change mistakes—or seen them do it right?
 Let us know in the comments below!

 About Nicki Krawczyk

 Nicki is a copywriter, copy coach and the founder of Filthy Rich Writer.
-She's been writing copy for more than 15 years.
+She's been writing copy for more than 20 years.

 Comments